New Special Issue on Human Retroviruses and SARS CoV-2–Part 1

 - Vaccine research

 - Molecular and cell biology of HIV and SIV

 - Molecular biology, immunology, and epidemiology of HTLV

 - Rapid publication of emerging sequence information

-AIDS Research and Human Retroviruses is under the editorial leadership of Editor-in-Chief Thomas Hope, PhD, Feinberg School of Medicine, Northwestern University, and other leading investigators.
+AIDS Research and Human Retroviruses is under the editorial leadership of Co-Editors-in-Chief R. Keith Reeves, PhD and Lishomwa Ndhlovu, MD, PhD, and other leading investigators.
 View the entire editorial board.

 Audience: HIV/AIDS researchers, virologists, infectious disease specialists, pathologists, molecular biologists, epidemiologists, molecular geneticists, and microbiologists, among others.